-Whether you use clipless or flat pedals will depend on your riding style and what you’re comfortable with.
-If you use clipless pedals, gravel bike shoes are designed to provide a stiff platform for putting the power down, while still providing off-bike grip and plenty of comfort for long rides.
+If you use clipless pedals, gravel bike shoes are designed to provide a stiff platform for putting the power down, while still delivering off-bike grip and plenty of comfort for long rides.
 Most gravel shoes use an SPD-style cleat compatible with mountain bike pedals.

 If you’re embarking on a multi-stage race, you’ll likely need more kit, including bikepacking gear or camping equipment to carry or be transferred between stages.
 With that in mind, if you’re new to gravel racing, it might be best to start out with a single-stage or enduro event.

 Finally, here are five of our favourite gravel races to seek out for yourself.